1984 United States presidential election: National Unity Party nomination

-The National Unity Party was an outgrowth of John Anderson's presidential campaign from the 1980 presidential election.
+The National Unity Party was an outgrowth of John B. Anderson's presidential campaign from 1980.
 Anderson hoped that the party would be able to challenge the "two old parties", which he viewed as being tied to various special interest groups and incapable of responsible fiscal reform.
 The intention was to organize the new party in California, Oregon, Washington, Illinois, the New England states, and others where his previous candidacy had proven to have experienced the most success.
-The party was also eligible for $5.8 million in Federal election funds, but its qualification depended on it being on the ballot in at least ten states; however, it remained unclear if National Unity could actually obtain the funds, or if it needed to be Anderson himself.
+The party was also eligible for $5.8 million in Federal election funds, but its qualification depended on it being on the ballot in at least ten states; however, it remained unclear if National Unity or Anderson personally was eligible to obtain the funds.

-Anderson initially was against running, hoping that another notable politico would take the party into the 1984 election, and feared that his own candidacy might result in the party being labeled a "personality cult".
-However, no candidate came forward resulting in Anderson becoming the nominee in waiting.
-While Anderson had found equal support from the Republicans and Democrats in the 1980 election, the grand majority of the former had since switched back, resulting in the new party being supported principally by those who normally would vote Democratic, which it was feared might make him a spoiler candidate.
+At first, Anderson opposed running, hoping that another notable politico would take the party into the 1984 election, and feared that his own candidacy might result in the party being labeled a "personality cult".
+However, no candidate came forward, resulting in Anderson becoming the nominee in waiting.
+While Anderson had found similar levels of support from the Republicans and Democrats in the 1980 election, the grand majority of the former had since switched back, resulting in the new party being supported principally by those who normally would vote Democratic, which it was feared might make him a spoiler candidate.
 In light of this, in addition to difficulties in getting on the ballot in his targeted states (Utah and Kentucky were the only two, neither among those he intended to prominently campaign in), Anderson ultimately declined to run.
-Later he would endorse the Democratic nominee, Walter Mondale.

-Anderson had hoped that the party would continue to grow and later field a candidate in 1988 (which he declared would not be him), but it floundered and ultimately dissolved.
+Anderson announced that he would not run on April 26, 1984.
+He later endorsed Mondale and a survey of National Unity members showed that they supported his action.
+Anderson had hoped that the party would continue to grow and field candidates in 1986, and later a presidential candidate in 1988.